Skip to content

 )

-for bespoke_smarts in bespoke_smarts_list:
+for atom in mol_copy.atoms:

-return handler_copy
+return mol_copy

 add_types_to_forcefield #